Kari Nadeau

 Kari C. Nadeau is an American physician-scientist and academic specializing in allergy, asthma, immunology, and exposomics.
-She is the John Rock Professor of Extreme weather and Population Studies and serves as Chair of the Department of Environmental Health at the Harvard T.H.
+She is dean of the UCLA Fielding School of Public Health (2026 - present) and the former John Rock Professor of Extreme Weather and Population Studies and chair of the Department of Environmental Health at the Harvard T.H.
 Chan School of Public Health.
-She is also a Professor of Medicine at Harvard Medical School and Physician at the Beth Israel Deaconess Hospital and Clinics.
-She is an Adjunct Clinical Professor of Pediatrics at Stanford University.
-Nadeau directs the Allergy, Extreme weather, and Exposomics Laboratory, and maintains a clinical practice in allergy, asthma, and immunology for adults and children across multiple institutions.
+She is an adjunct professor at the Harvard T.H.
+Chan School of Public Health.
+She is also an adjunct clinical professor of pediatrics at Stanford University.
+Nadeau maintains a clinical practice in allergy, asthma, and immunology for adults and children across multiple institutions.